 This is good advice for anybody in any work situation.
 Don’t be catty to other promo girls and give them the stank eye.
-It’s not their fault the store double booked.
 Don’t disrespect the venue managers and misbehave.
-I’ve heard about girls who leave their posts to heckle patrons down the vodka aisle.
-For shame.
 If you’re a bitch temporarily to get a job or make an immediate sale, it won’t last, so be nice!

 This can be hard for some people, but learning to hear the word no is a must for promo girls.
 Some people just don’t want to talk to you, no matter how sweet and cute you are and no matter how many key chains, samples and coupons you have.
-Even more people want to find ways to get freebies without paying for anything or interacting with you too much.
 Just do your best, push the sale as hard as you can without being a jerk and don’t take it personally when people say no, even if they give you the stank eye.

 Promo Models x